F.A.Q. Frequently asked questions

 This is done to unify newline format of raw user strings, such as object comments, function bodies, etc, across developers' environments.

 You may want to set up this behaviour in your VSC as well.

 Making changes in the project, potential problems

-Project files follow the predefined structure and naming rules.
+Project files and directories follow predefined structure and naming rules.
 If you create project files

-manually or edit the existing ones, you can potentially create a situation when the parser won't be able to
+manually or edit the existing ones, you can end up in a situation where the parser won't be able to